HumanInDisguise/TheLearningArchive_communityarchive/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Shout out to anyone whose code was used
-* Inspiration
+* Big thanks to all the creators and educators

-* etc
+* Please reach out if you have any questions or feedback!